 INTRODUCTION

-In This Privacy Policy we describe what information we collect, why we collect it, and how you can update, manage, export, and delete your information.
+Also in this Privacy Policy we describe what other information we may collect when you browse our website, contact us, why we collect it, and how you can update, manage, export, and delete your information.

-Below we explain what Be-Maps Group is and how your Be-Maps Data is shared within your Be-Maps Group.
-Next we will describe details of our Privacy Policy.
+Below we explain what your Be-Maps Group is and how your Be-Maps Data is shared within your private Be-Maps Group.

 What Is Be-Maps Group

-Please read the below five steps to understand how your Be-Maps Group is created and how it works.
+In the below five steps we describe how your Be-Maps Group is created and how it works.

-At the beginning you have seperate people with separate devices not connected with Be-Maps.
-They have their own private emails (which we do no use).
+You have seperate people with separate devices not connected by Be-Maps app.
+They have their own private emails (which Be-Maps app does not use).

 - iOS and / or Android compatible devices

-- One separate private email dedicated only for your Be-Maps Group
+- ONE New / Separate private email dedicated only for your Be-Maps Group

-- This single group email will be used for your Be-Maps Group data exchange
+- This NEW single email will be used for your Be-Maps Group data exchange

 - Install Be-Maps on the devices of your group